How do notifications impact privacy?

 #Push notifications

-Push notifications are created by the sender’s device when none of your devices are online.
-In this case, Google or Apple will send out a notification that appears on your phone even when you are not running the app - clicking the notification will open the app and view the message.
+Push notifications are created by the sender’s device in order to send you a notification even if your app is not running.
+In this case, Google or Apple will send out a notification that appears on your phone - clicking the notification will open the app and view the message.

 #Why should you enable Push notifications?